samapriya/Clip-Ship-Planet-CLI/README.md

 ```

 ## Changelog
-- The Clip function now handles error codes if the post response code is not 202(accepted for processing) then the error code and item and asste type is printed.
+- The Clip function now handles error codes if the post response code is not 202(accepted for processing) then the error code and item and asset type is printed.
 - Handles single time input API Key, this is needed only once to start the program